zj6882917/aakinshin.net/_posts/en/dotnet/ryujit-ctp5-and-loop-unrolling.md

 00EE0060  jl          00EE0058
 ```

 As you can see, JIT-x86 didn't apply loop unrolling.
 You should understood, the 32-bit version of JIT-compiler is quite primitive.
-I have never ever seen, JIT-x86 unroll at least one loop.
+JIT-x86 apply loop unrolling rarely, only if specific conditions are satisfied.

 #### JIT-x64